FilTheo/PI-Estimators-for-ML-and-Statistical-Models/README.md

 **Presented in Informs Annual Meeting 2020:**

+Confirmation:
 https://www.abstractsonline.com/notify/notifyintro.asp?MKey={87C214B4-B728-4685-BC07-53814C78751F}&NKey={C8871E23-254B-4797-AE8F-99618FF2B98A}&userFrom=

+The full project is written in R

 Sometimes (well, maybe most of the times) point forecasts are not enough.
 There is no magic sphere to predict the future.